Chung Hua University

-Chung Hua University (CHU; 中華大學 (Tiong-hôa Tāi-ha̍k)) is a private university located in Xiangshan District, Hsinchu City, Taiwan.
-It was formerly known as Chung Hua Polytechnic Institute founded in 1990 by three local Hsinchu entrepreneurs, Ron-Chang Wang, Zau-Juang Tsai and Lin Junq-tzer.
+Chung Hua University (CHU; 中華大學 (Tiong-hôa Tāi-ha̍k)) is a private university in Xiangshan District, Hsinchu, Taiwan.
+Founded in 1990 as the Chung Hua Polytechnic Institute, it became a university in 1997.

+History

+The university was founded as "Chung Hua Polytechnic Institute" in 1990 by three local Hsinchu entrepreneurs, Ron-Chang Wang, Zau-Juang Tsai and Lin Junq-tzer.
 It was upgraded to university status and renamed as "Chung Hua University" in 1997.
 There are six colleges with 25 departments offering undergraduate courses as well as 16 master programs and 3 Ph.D. programs.
 CHU is accredited by AACSB.